alexsmid/RaspTemp/README.md

 This will install the needed packages, set up the service, setup the FreeDNS script and crontab for the FreeDNS script The service will be called RaspTemp, controllable from systemctl.
 It will run RaspTemp.service (through a symlink to /etc/systemd/system/)
-The FreeDNS script will be run by crontab (sudo) every hour, and log to $HOME/RaspTemp/freedns.log
+The ReadTemp script will be run by crontab every 10 minutes, and log to $HOME/RaspTemp/temperature.log The FreeDNS script will be run by crontab every hour, and log to $HOME/RaspTemp/freedns.log

  ### Set up the sensor
 - Connect the DS18B20 to the Raspberry: